-Still, for some older, higher-net-worth, active investors, the tradeoffs may be worth it.
+Still, for some higher-net-worth, active investors, the tradeoffs may be worth it.
 Says Tom Ewanich, "For an investor with a time horizon of 10 years or more, a tax-deferred variable annuity is worth looking into.
 Most people don't like paying more taxes than they have to, and the ability to control your distributions and potentially manage your tax bracket can be very attractive."

 How much more can you keep?

 Gains on investments held a year or less in fully taxable accounts are taxed at the investor's marginal income tax rate, which is typically much higher than the long-term capital gains tax rate.
-Married couples filing jointly with taxable income of more than $470,700 in 2017, for example, would owe 39.6% federal tax on short-term capital gains, and even more if they're subject to the 3.8% Medicare surcharge on investment income.
+Married couples filing jointly with taxable income of more than $612,351 in 2019, for example, would owe 37% federal tax on short-term capital gains, and even more if they're subject to the 3.8% Medicare surcharge on investment income.
 In addition, state and local taxes could raise the total.

-Long-term capital gains, on the other hand, are taxed at 15% for single taxpayers with taxable income between $37,950 and $418,400, and at 20% for those with income above that amount.
-For married couples filing jointly, the 15% range is $75,900 to $470,700, and the rate is 20% above that level.
+Long-term capital gains, on the other hand, are taxed at 15% for single taxpayers with taxable income between $39,376 and $434,550, and at 20% for those with income above that amount.
+For married couples filing jointly, the 15% range is $78,751 to $488,850, and the rate is 20% above that level.
 Long-term capital gains rates increase to 18.8% and 23.8% for taxpayers subject to the Medicare surcharge.
 And, again, state and local taxes can also raise the total rate.

-Although earnings withdrawn from a tax-deferred annuity are taxed as ordinary income—the same as short-term capital gains—the effect of tax-deferred compound earnings over time is what can give a low-cost annuity an advantage over a fully taxable account for investors who trade frequently.
+Although earnings withdrawn from a tax-deferred variable annuity are taxed as ordinary income—the same as short-term capital gains—the effect of tax-deferred compound earnings over time is what can give a low-cost annuity an advantage over a fully taxable account for investors who trade frequently.

 Plus, many people may drop into a lower tax bracket when they retire, further strengthening the case for paying taxes later rather than sooner.
-So for those who expect a drop in their income tax bracket as a result of lower taxable income, expect to move to a state with lower income taxes, or think that their tax rates will drop for any other reason after retirement, the use of a tax-deferred annuity can be particularly attractive.
+So for those who expect a drop in their income tax bracket as a result of lower taxable income, expect to move to a state with lower income taxes, or think that their tax rates will drop for any other reason after retirement, the use of a tax-deferred variable annuity can be particularly attractive.

 Making a decision